Southern Pomo language

-Southern Pomo is one of seven mutually unintelligible Pomoan languages which were formerly spoken and is currently spoken by the Pomo people in Northern California along the Russian River and Clear Lake.
+Southern Pomo is one of seven mutually unintelligible Pomoan languages which were spoken by the Pomo people in Northern California along the Russian River and Clear Lake.
 The Pomo languages have been grouped together with other so-called Hokan languages.
 Southern Pomo is unique among the Pomo languages in preserving, perhaps, the greatest number of syllables inherited from Proto-Pomo (the proto-language from which all seven Pomo languages descend).

-The speakers
+Speakers

 The speakers of Southern Pomo were never a unified political group; rather, they were spread across a number of villages and spoke slightly different dialects.
 Southern Pomo speakers did not have a name for their language or themselves.
 As the southernmost of the Pomo, the speakers of the language were the first to suffer the ravages of Spanish and, later, U.S. invasion.
 Southern Pomo speakers were used by the Spanish to construct the last of the California missions.
 The damage done during the Spanish colonial period was compounded by the United States control of California.
 Only the northernmost populations of Southern Pomo speakers, those of the Dry Creek and Cloverdale dialects, survived to be recorded by the time linguists began to collect data on the language.

 At least four modern rancherias (the California term for small Indian reservations) include members whose ancestral language was Southern Pomo: Dry Creek, Cloverdale, Lytton and Graton.
 In 2012 there was one fluent speaker, from Dry Creek, one rememberer, and a handful of people who learned some vocabulary as children.